 GFI used for equipment protection is employed to prevent equipment damage and the possibility of fire due to the internal arcing.
 Under normal circumstances, a current should not flow in the safety ground wire.
 For instance, in a single-phase motor, the motor current should flow only through the hot and neutral wires.
 Only if there is a short circuit or fault between the hot wire and the motor chassis, will there be a current in the ground wire (note, ground wire is usually connected to the chassis or metal frame).
 The fault might not draw enough current to trigger the overload device but it could be a fire hazard.
 The GFI monitors the current in the ground wire and opens a circuit breaker if the current exceeds the preset level.

-One thought on “How Ground Fault Interrupter (GFI) is used as a Safety Device”
+One response to “How Ground Fault Interrupter (GFI) is used as a Safety Device”